Meraki Reporting

 ASSOCIATED BLOGS:

-Meraki Network Overview
+Meraki Reporting: Network Overview

-To kick off with, the report shows an overview of your network.
 The screen shot below shows how this looks for our lab network in Brisbane:

 In high level you can immediately see across multiple networks where any issues might lie and then if you wanted to, you can login to see what these issues are (the report does provide more detail, but if you need to investigate, the Meraki GUI is where you need to go next).